vortex-exoplanet/VIP/paper.md

 ``VIP`` stands for Vortex Image Processing.
+It is a collaborative project which started at the University of Liège, aiming to integrate open-source, efficient, easy-to-use and well-documented implementations of state-of-the-art algorithms used in the context of high-contrast imaging [@Gomez:2017].
+A few open-source toolkits for high-contrast imaging have become available in the last few years apart from ``VIP``.
+Other large packages include ``pyklip`` and ``pynpoint`` [@pyklip; @pynpoint:2015; @pynpoint:2019].
+In both of these, the core post-processing method (and only available apart from median-ADI) is the KLIP (or PCA) algorithm [@Soummer:2012].
+In contrast, ``VIP`` not only implements the PCA algorithm with a variety of flavours, but it also includes a diversity of other post-processing methods, such as ANDROMEDA, LLSG or NMF [@Cantalloube2015; @Gomez:2017; @Gomez:2016].
+As opposed to ``VIP``, ``pyklip`` does not offer preprocessing options such as PCA-based sky subtraction, image centering, bad frame trimming, or bad pixel correction. ``pynpoint`` was originally developed as a PCA-based PSF-subtraction mini-package [@pynpoint:2015], which was later significantly expanded into an end-to-end processing pipeline including similar options as VIP regarding preprocessing [@pynpoint:2019].
+Nonetheless, ``VIP`` boasts more options in terms of PCA post-processing, such as the possibility to carry it out in concentric annuli, and considering a parallactic angle threshold when creating the PCA library.
+Depending on the high-contrast imaging dataset at hand, different post-processing methods and reduction parameters can lead to better speckle suppression, hence help with the detection of fainter companions [@Dahlqvist:2021].
+In that regard, ``VIP`` is thus better equipped than other existing toolkits.
+It is also worth mentioning that FFT-based methods are implemented in ``VIP`` (default option) for all image operations (rotation, shift and rescaling) as these outperform interpolation-based methods in terms of flux conservation [@Larkin:1997].
+To our knowledge, these algorithms are not available in any other open-source packages.

-It is a collaborative project which started at the University of Liège, aiming to integrate open-source, efficient, easy-to-use and well-documented implementations of state-of-the-art algorithms used in the context of high-contrast imaging.
-The package follows a modular architecture, such that its routines cover a wide diversity of tasks,
+The ``VIP`` package follows a modular architecture, such that its routines cover a wide diversity of tasks, including:
-including:

 * image pre-processing, such as sky subtraction, bad pixel correction, bad frame removal, or image alignment and star centering (`preproc` module);